maar-ten/energy-logger/README.md

 # energy-logger

 This NodeJS program connects to an DSMR 5.0 compliant energy meter via the serial port and stores the data it receives in an InfluxDB database.
-The data that has been collected can be viewed in a dashboard.
+The data that has been collected can be viewed in a Grafana dashboard.

 # Getting started
 To get going with this project you will need InfluxDB for data storage and Grafana for dashboarding.